inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     predictions = model_predict(df)    # this is an array with a prediction for each row in df. df['predicted_duration'] = predictions

-# you need to output each element of the DataFrame - use pandas iterables
+# You need to output each element of the DataFrame - use pandas iterables
-# spark will take all the output for all the partitions and flatten them.
+# Spark will take all the output for all the partitions and flatten them.

 for row in df.itertuples:
     yield row

-# Dont want to use collect because it will materialize all the data.
+# Don't want to use collect because it will materialize all the data.
 duration_rdd.mapPartitions(apply_model_in_batch).take(10)
 ```